gopher-net/docker-ovs-plugin/README.md

  - Go compile times are very fast due to linking being done statically.
 In order to link the libraries, Go looks for source code in the `~/go/src/` directory.
  - Typically you would clone the project to a directory like so `go/src/github.com/gopher-net/docker-ovs-plugin/`.
 Go knows where to look for the root of the go code, binaries and pkgs based on the `$GOPATH` shell ENV.
  - For example, you would clone to the path `/home/<username>/go/src/github.com/gopher-net/docker-ovs-plugin/` and put `export GOPATH=/home/<username>/go` in wherever you store your persistent ENVs in places like `~/.bashrc`, `~/.profile` or `~/.bash_profile` depending on the OS and system configuration.

+#### Trying it out

+If you want to try out some of your changes with your local docker install

+- `docker-compose -f dev.yml up -d`

+This will start Open vSwitch and the plugin running inside a container!

 ### Thanks